-Ceilings Visually inspected from floor level.
-Plasterboard design with wallpaper or paintwork finishes.
-There are coomed ceilings throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Partitions are of timber stud construction lined in plasterboard.
-Floors including sub floors Flooring is of suspended timber construction.
+Internal walls are of timber stud construction, lined in plasterboard with decorative finishes.
+Floors including sub floors Flooring is of suspended timber construction, assumed to be overlaid on timber joists.
+Floors were all covered.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of a timber or timber with glazed panel style.
-There is a timber tread and riser staircase.
-The kitchen fittings comprise a range of floor and wall mounted units incorporating an electric oven and hob.
-There are floor mounted units within the utility room which incorporates a stainless steel sink unit.
+Internal joinery finishes are of a traditional timber design.
+Kitchen fittings comprise floor and wall mounted units incorporating a plastic style sink unit.
+There are tread and riser staircases linking first and second floor levels.
 Chimney breasts and fireplaces Not applicable.
+Offining breasts and inclines Νοι αρφιισασίε.
 Internal decorations Visually inspected.
-There are wallpaper and paintwork finishes.
+There are wallpaper and paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Visible cabling is of a PVC coated style and there are Gas 13 amp sockets.
-The meters and consumer unit are located within the bedroom.
-No mains supply.
+Gas Accessible parts of the system were visually inspected Jas without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.